-The ARMC and the Board continue to set the strategic direction for risk management, roles and responsibilities as well as the risk reporting structures.
-The periodic reporting to both the ARMC and the Board on risk management activities undertaken by Management keeps the ARMC and the Board informed and advised on all aspects of risk management of the business.
+The ARMC and the Board continue to set the strategic direction for risk management, roles and responsibilities as well as risk reporting structures.
+The periodic reporting to both the ARMC and the Board on risk management activities undertaken by Management keeps the ARMC and the Board informed and advised on all aspects of risks of the business.